Why Your Balanced Portfolio Should Include Real Estate Investing

 Instead of resigning himself to a more restrained retirement, he decided to work longer and invest aggressively.
 He threw caution to the wind ignoring his age and his desire to retire in the not too distant future.
 So he left the bulk of his retirement funds in the stock market.

 The Great Recession and the stock market crash that came with it caught him off guard.
 He watched helplessly as his nest egg crumbled day after day.
 He tried to hold out, thinking it would come back up.
+Understanding market conditions could have helped him mitigate the losses by adjusting his investment strategy accordingly.

 Ultimately, the fear of losing it all was too much for him.
 He caved and compounded his mistakes by selling those investments at market lows.
 To a large extent, he was wiped out.
 Now, in his seventies, he’s still working, even though he was supposed to retire more than a decade earlier.